atombrenner/openmeteo/README.md

 })
 ```

+All hourly, daily and current parameters documented by [DWD ICON](https://open-meteo.com/en/docs/dwd-api) are currently supported.
 The weather variables arrays for hourly, daily and current data are typed with string literals,
 so autocompletion just works.